 Data Sets and Methodology

-- Of the 74 franchised Restaurants, 7 either operated at Non-Traditional Sites or had limited operating hours, and 11 did not operate for at least 18 months prior to the end of MOOYAH’s 2020 fiscal year, and 1 remained temporarily closed since March 2020 due to COVID-19.
+- Of the 76 franchised Restaurants, 8 either operated at Non-Traditional Sites or had limited operating hours, 6 did not operate for at least 12 months prior to the end of MOOYAH’s 2020 fiscal year, and 1 remained temporarily closed since March 2020 due to COVID-19.

-- Certain, but not all, of the Restaurants in the Complete Set whose data is reported in Part 1 below also reported to MOOYAH their Total Food and Beverage Sales, Costs of Goods Sold, Labor Costs, Occupancy Costs, and EBITDA for the 2019 Measurement Period.
-Those data points for the franchised Restaurants who reported them are set forth in Part 2 below.
+- Certain, but not all, of the Restaurants in the Complete Set whose data is reported in Parts 1 and 2 below also reported to MOOYAH their Total Food and Beverage Sales, Costs of Goods Sold, Labor Costs, Occupancy Costs, and EBITDA for the 2020 Measurement Period.
+Those data points for the franchised Restaurants who reported them are set forth in Part 3 below.

-- The data presented in the charts in Part 1 below is data MOOYAH obtained by polling the information directly from the franchisees’ point-of-sale systems.
-The data presented in the charts in Part 2 below were reported to MOOYAH by the franchisees of the reporting Restaurants.
+- The data presented in the charts in Parts 1 and 2 below is data MOOYAH obtained by polling the information directly from the franchisees’ point-of-sale systems.
+The data presented in the charts in Part 3 below were reported to MOOYAH by the franchisees of the reporting Restaurants.

 - In all cases, the data used was the franchisees’ data.
 Neither MOOYAH nor its affiliates have undertaken an independent investigation to verify the data that MOOYAH polled from the franchisees’ point-of-sale systems or that was provided to MOOYAH by the reporting franchisees.

-- Because the numbers of Restaurants that comprise the data sets reported in Parts 1 and 2 below are different and are sorted by different criteria, the Restaurant numbers indicated in the chart in Part 1 do not correlate to or match the Restaurant numbers in the charts in Part 2.
+- Because the numbers of Restaurants that comprise the data sets reported in Parts 1, 2, and 3 below are different and are sorted by different criteria, the Restaurant numbers indicated in the charts in each Part do not correlate to or match the Restaurant numbers in the charts in the other Parts.

-- Moreover, as described in further detail above in the Definitions section, Gross Sales and Total Food and Beverage Sales are calculated differently for the same Restaurant.
-As a result, Part 1 and Part 2 should be read independently of each other.
+- Moreover, as described in further detail above in the Definitions section, Gross Sales, Net Sales, and Total Food and Beverage Sales are calculated differently for the same Restaurant.
+As a result, Parts 1, 2, and 3 should be read independently of each other.